Equity2Vec: End-to-end Deep Learning Framework for Cross-sectional Asset Pricing: Introduction

-{\textbf{Limitation of existing models.}} Perhaps surprisingly, efforts from financial professionals and computer scientists seem to be disjoint, with little work being done to address cross-cutting constraints arising across both finance and machine learning communities.
-We briefly discuss three major weaknesses of existing models.

-{\emph{1.
-The source of alpha is not identified.}} Many machine learning models (especially those that rely only on news as the data source) do not examine the source of alpha (i.e., the reason why the model is able to make money).
-For example, a stock with recent robust return may result in media attention with positive commentary.
-Following that, an NLP-based model may pick up the news’ positive sentiment and predict that the stock price will continue to rise.
-However, this is essentially a ``momentum'' strategy \cite{bollen2011twitter,pagolu2016sentiment}, and thus the NLP-based model faces two main issues: (i) the model could be more effective if it can directly use price information, instead of news; (ii) a momentum strategy is usually considered as ``low quality'' alpha (i.e., low return and Sharpe).
+It is widely acknowledged that forecasting stock prices is a difficult task.
+Most traditional efforts rely on time series analysis models, such as Autoregressive models~\cite{li2016stock}, Kalman Filters~\cite{musoff2009fundamentals}, and technical analysis~\cite{kirkpatrick2010technical,neely1997technical,neely2011technical}.
+Deep neural networks, especially recurrent neural networks (RNN)~\cite{hu2018listening,ticknor2013bayesian,ding2015deep,goccken2016integrating,zhang2017stock,rather2015recurrent,de2018advances} recently emerged as an effective solution for stock prediction tasks.
+Such lines of work have significantly increased in popularity in recent years, mostly fueled by the fact that a large collection of high-quality financial data sets have become available.

+We observe two fundamental limitations in the prior works: {\emph{1.
+Cross-sectional effects are not properly leveraged.}} Most existing approaches treat each stock independently and overlook the cross-sectional effect.
+The cross-sectional effect posits the fact that the information from one stock may influence/impact another stock's price change in both static and dynamic aspects.
+Statically, the stocks that share the same intrinsic properties may move synchronously.
+For instance, when Twitter goes up, Facebook is more likely to go up because they are in the same sector (social media advertising).
+Dynamically, stock relation is also temporally evolving.
+For example, in early 2021, AMC theatres, GameStop, and BlackBerry suddenly exhibit co-movement driven by investors on social media who are buying up these stocks.

 {\emph{2.
-Heterogeneous data sets are not used.}} Most models use only one type of data (i.e., either news text or ``factors'' \cite{ming2014stock,hu2018listening,mittermayer2006newscats,wu2019adaptive,patel2015predicting} in numeric form).
-It remains open to build a model that leverages heterogeneous data and alpha sources.
-This model needs to reconcile (sometimes contradictory) information from different data sources.
+Heterogeneous data sets are not leveraged to their fullest extent.}} Most models use only one type of data (i.e., either textual information or ``technical factors'' \cite{ming2014stock,hu2018listening,mittermayer2006newscats,wu2019adaptive,patel2015predicting} in numeric form).
+The latter is derived from prices and traded volumes.
+It remains open to building a model that leverages heterogeneous data sources.
+This model needs to reconcile and aggregate information from different data sources.

-{\emph{3.
-Cross-sectional effects are not properly leveraged.}} Another salient property of the equity return forecasting problem is that the training pairs $(X, y)$ are not independent.
-For example, when Google has a positive return, it is more likely that Facebook also has a positive return, and thus $y_{\mathrm{google}, t}$ and $y_{\mathrm{facebook}, t}$ are correlated.
-It remains open how the correlations between $y_{\mathrm{google}, t}$ and $y_{\mathrm{facebook}, t}$ may be properly leveraged.

-Keeping in mind the above shortfalls, the following problem remains widely open: \emph{Is it possible to build an end-to-end machine learning pipeline that leverages heterogeneous data sources to extract high quality alpha?}